aikmandean/hwyblvd-typescript-challenge/README.md

   props
 }
 ```
+Show how it can be using JavaScript

+Using classes as the closest to solve for the None type
+the challenge demands.
+No type exists to provide a solution
+to composable functions.
 ```ts
 const Count = class { 0 = Number }
 const SetCount = class { 0 = (n = 1) => {} }